qiime2/docs/source/tutorials/utilities.rst

 .. question::

    How many metadata columns are there in ``sample-metadata.tsv``?
 How many IDs?
    Identify how many categorical columns are present.
-Now do the same for numerical columns.
+Now do the same for numeric columns.

 This tool can be very helpful for learning about Metadata column names for